 9) Medieval realism

-Well the RA Summer Show had a lot of crappy paintings and prints, let's be honest.
+Well the RA Summer Show had a lot of mediocre paintings and prints, let's be honest.
 This print is kind of interesting, a neo-liberal-we’re-all-equal-but-we’re-not kind of Pisa Tower.
 "The lifestyle you ordered is currently out of stock" reads a sign in the middle.
 In general, the painting rooms in this show made me realize that painting as we know it might be dead.
 Abstration is déja-vu, realism is boring, constructivism has been re-done and re-done & surrealism looks cheap if it’s not Dali.
 The only hope are paintings that deal with technology or paintings that have a three dimensional aspect to them.